We have moved!

 Please do not hesitate to contact us with your contact information if you require assistance making an appointment.

-Petros Efthimiou is a Board Certified Physician in both Internal Medicine and Rheumatology at the rank of Clinical Professor of Medicine & Rheumatology in Manhattan, New York.
+Petros Efthimiou is a Board Certified Physician in both Internal Medicine and Rheumatology at the rank of Clinical Professor of Medicine & Rheumatology.

 A summa cum laude graduate of the University of Ioannina Medical School in Greece, Dr. Efthimiou became a Research Scholar at Northwestern University College of Medicine in Chicago, Illinois.
 He then completed his Internal Medicine Residency at Brown University in Providence, Rhode Island, while his Rheumatology Fellowship took place at the Hospital for Special Surgery and New York Presbyterian/Cornell Campus.